CHEMeDATA/CHEMeDATA.github.io/README.md

 # CHEMeDATA.github.io
-Main website of the CHEMeDATA organization (under construction...)
+Main website of the CHEMeDATA organization

-This website is under structuration
+<h2 style="background-color:DodgerBlue;">This website is under construction</h2>
-<h1 style="background-color:DodgerBlue;">Hello World</h1>

 ***How to make chemistry data [FAIR](https://www.go-fair.org/fair-principles/)?***